The Municipal Forum of New York, Inc.

 - a 500 word personal essay that tells us about you.
 (The essay can be one you have sent to colleges.)

-- Interviews will take place in January, February, and March.
+- Interviews will take place in late January, February, March and early April.

-- Candidates will be notified of their acceptance into the program by early April.
+- Candidates will be notified of their acceptance into the program by the end of April.

 The ULF Program is open to high school SENIORS only.
 The criteria for selection include: